Facts at a glance:

 This is referred to as being net-zero water, or net-water neutral.

 Coolerado’s plate material is a polypropylene with a biocide impregnated into it to keep organics from growing.
-If water is heavy with organics then that would be a case to pre-treat the water.
+If your water contains organics then it should have a biocide, such as chlorine, added.